Beginning the Bagpipes

 Do I Need a Bagpipe Teacher?

 Yes, we highly recommend working with a qualified instructor.
 Piping embellishments are quick and must be done precisely.
 Learning correctly the first time is important.
 A teacher can provide demonstration and feedback that will help you make better progress.
 The best way to start looking for an instructor is to search online for pipe bands in your area.
 The bands’ pages may announce practice times and provide contact info.
 Some bands offer free weekly instruction to beginners.
 And if they don’t, they’ll likely have a number of names to give you.
 In addition to face-to-face learning, Skype lessons and online learning have become ever more popular.
 You can work with a teacher anywhere from the convenience of home.

 When Do I Get Bagpipes?

 You’ll be ready for pipes after some time on the practice chanter learning tunes and embellishments.
 For many, that’s 6-12 months.
-But there are things you can be practicing on a Highland bagpipe even early on, and some adult beginners like the motivation of having the instrument.
+But there are things you can be practicing on a Highland bagpipe even early on, and some adult beginners like the motivation of having the bagpipes in hand.

 Welcome back!
 You are in great company.
 A lot of pipers take breaks, for a few years or a few decades.
 A lot.
-You’ll be suprised at how much comes back to you, even if you didn’t successfully transition to the bagpipes.
-Your original chanter may just need a little hemp a fresh reed to get giong.
-Let us know if you need help or have questions.
+You’ll be suprised at how much comes back to you, even if you didn’t successfully transition to the bagpipes the first time.
+Your original chanter may just need a little hemp a fresh reed to get going.
+Let us know if you need help or have questions about getting back into bagpiping.